Close Close search drawer

 Achievements

-Biography current as of 2024
+Biography current as of 2025

 Andre “Dr. Dre” Young and Jimmy Iovine have mastered the entertainment, music, philanthropy, and entrepreneurship realms.
 Dr. Dre is the co-founder of Death Row Records and founder of Aftermath Entertainment.
 Iovine co-founded Interscope Records, an artist-first record label.
 Together, they co-founded Beats Electronics (Beats by Dre), the USC Iovine and Young Academy, and the Iovine and Young Center.

-Iconic music producer Iovine got his start as a recording studio gofer in the 1970s but quickly made his name as a recording engineer and producer at Record Plant in New York City.
-He helped lay tracks for music industry giants like John Lennon and Bruce Springsteen.
-Iovine gained recognition for his ear for production — manufacturing albums for Patti Smith, Tom Petty and the Heartbreakers, Stevie Nicks, Dire Straits, The Pretenders, and Bob Seger & The Silver Bullet Band.
-In 1990, he co-founded Interscope Records, which became the hottest label of the decade by betting on artists like Dr. Dre, U2, Lady Gaga, Nine Inch Nails, No Doubt, Kendrick Lamar, and Eminem.
+After working as an engineer, Iovine gained industry recognition for his exceptional ear for production — manufacturing albums for Patti Smith, Tom Petty and the Heartbreakers, Stevie Nicks, Dire Straits, The Pretenders, and Bob Seger & The Silver Bullet Band.
+In 1990, he joined Ted Field and others in co-founding Interscope Records, which became the hottest label of the decade by betting on artists like Dr. Dre, U2, Lady Gaga, Nine Inch Nails, No Doubt, Kendrick Lamar, and Eminem.

 Awards/Recognition

-• 6 Grammy Awards (Dr. Dre)
+• 7 GRAMMY Awards (Dr. Dre)

 • Inductee, Rock & Roll Hall of Fame – Ahmet Ertegun Award (Iovine)

-• 2023 Dr. Dre Global Impact Award, Grammy Awards (Dr. Dre)
+• 2023 Dr. Dre Global Impact Award, GRAMMY Awards (Dr. Dre)

 • University of Southern California (USC) Honorary Doctorate of Music (Iovine)

-• Honoree, Producers & Engineers Wing, Grammy Awards (Iovine)
+• Honoree, Producers & Engineers Wing, GRAMMY Awards (Iovine)

 • Inductee, Hollywood Walk of Fame (Dr. Dre)